What type of portable fire extinguishers do I need?

 Chrome Fire Extinguishers

-CHROME fire extinguishers are highly desirable for those with design and aesthetics in mind.
-They are becoming ever more popular in the modern office environment.These extinguishers conform to British Standards but not to EN3 due to their colour.
+Used with design and aesthetics in mind.
+They are becoming ever more popular.
+They conform to British Standards but not to EN3 due to their colour.

 We can install and service all types of fire extinguishers, new and refurbished.